stevealliance/dmx-openrtb-validator/README.md

 node server.js
 ```

-This will exposed the port 5004, server URL http://localhost:5004
+This will expose the port 5004, server URL http://localhost:5004